rita-garcia/unicanterbury-python-swap2/_sources/ps-predict.rst

    :option_2: It will print: x = 2, y = 6, x = 6, y = 2
    :option_3: It will print: x = 6, y = 2, x = 2, y = 2
    :option_4: It will print: x = 2, y = 6, y = 6, y = 6
-   :option_5: None of the above
+   :option_5: None of the above will print.

    What will the code above print?
 To save space we are showing all of the answers on one line with a comma between values rather than on different lines.